The Residents: Hardy Fox

 In October 2017, former Residents manager Hardy Fox identified himself as both the anonymous primary composer and producer for the Residents as well as the pseudonymous Charles Bobuck.
 Fox was born in Longview, Texas, where his father worked in the oil industry; his mother was a nurse.
 The family moved several times, and Fox graduated from Rayville High School in Louisiana in 1963.
 He then studied art and business at Louisiana Tech University, where he met Homer Flynn, and graduated in 1967.

 In September 2018, Fox added to his website the dates "1945–2018", although he was known to be alive (but unwell) after the dates were published.
 Fox died on October 30, 2018, from brain cancer, aged 73.
 He was identified in obituaries as the co-founder and primary composer of the Residents.
 On December 14, 2018, the official Residents mailing list acknowledged Fox as "engineer, producer and sometime composer of much of the Residents’ best-loved work".

 Frequent collaborators

 Pre-Residents

 Since their inception, the Residents have had a number of credited collaborators.
-These collaborators, despite not being anonymous, can be considered by some definition Residents.